Configuration

 • trialDays: Trial length in days for recurring variants (optional)

-• hidden: Whether this variant should be hidden from the pricing table (defaults to false) Could be used to grandfather some variants without complicated migrations.
+• hidden: Whether this variant should be hidden from the pricing table (defaults to false).
+This is useful for grandfathered prices, mobile-only variants, or internal migration paths.

 The cost is used only for UI purposes.
 The billing provider will handle the actual billing - therefore, please make sure the cost is correctly set in the billing provider.